neuralmagic/sparsezoo/README.md

 model_card_path = model.model_card.path
 print(model_card_path)

->> /home/user/.cache/sparsezoo/eb977dae-2454-471b-9870-4cf38074acf0/model.md
+>> .../.cache/sparsezoo/eb977dae-2454-471b-9870-4cf38074acf0/model.md
 ```

 ### Model, Directory, and File

-In general, every file in sparsezoo shares a set of attributes: `name`, `path`, `URL`, and `parent` directory:
+In general, every file in the SparseZoo model shares a set of attributes: `name`, `path`, `URL`, and `parent`:
 - `name` serves as an identifier of the file/directory
 - `path` points to the location of the file/directory
-- `URL` specifies the server address of a given resource
+- `URL` specifies the server address of the file/directory in question
-- `parent` points to the location of the parent directory of the file/directory in question.
+- `parent` points to the location of the parent directory of the file/directory in question

 A directory is a unique type of file that contains other files.
 For that reason, it has an additional `files` attribute.